KoolRick/minishell/README.md

 ```
 make
 ```
-this will generate two files, **main.o** and **minishel**.
+This will generate the files necessary to run the minishell, **main.o** and **minishell**.

 Then type:
 ```
-./minishel
+./minishell
 ```

 ![Execution](https://github.com/KoolRick/minishell/blob/main/readmeFiles/executingMinishell.gif)

-and that's it you have your minishel running and ready for testing. :sunglasses:
+and that's it you have your minishell running and ready for testing. :sunglasses:

 ## Built With

-* [man](https://man7.org/linux/man-pages/dir_all_alphabetic.html) - This website you'll find all the commands used in this proyect.
+* [man](https://man7.org/linux/man-pages/dir_all_alphabetic.html) - This website you'll find all the commands used in this project.